Close Modal×

 What is Steering?

-In the real estate world, “steering” is when an agent or broker tries to guide a buyer to or away from a particular area or neighborhood based on their race or religion.
+In the real estate world, “steering” is when an agent or broker tries to guide a buyer (or renter) to or away from a particular area or neighborhood based on a protected characteristic.
 This practice is discriminatory and is an infringement of rights.
-The reason why is because discrimination is illegal, unethical, and racist.
+The reason why is because discrimination is illegal and unethical.

 The Fair Housing Act